giladl82/todoitall/README.md

 ##### Still need to be done:

-1. Write test to the reducer / actions
+1. Write test to the reducer / actions.
 2. Write test to the custom hook _"useStore"_.